Julian Okwara: Detroit Lions

 The Detroit Lions of the National Football League (NFL) selected Okwara in the third round with the 67th overall pick of the 2020 NFL draft.
 On June 9, 2020, the Lions signed Okwara to a four-year contract.
 He was placed on injured reserve on October 21, 2020, after suffering a right leg injury in Week 6.
 On December 22, 2020, Okwara was activated off of injured reserve.

 On December 3, 2022, Okwara was placed on injured reserve.

 Okwara was waived on January 18, 2024, and re-signed to the practice squad.
 He was not signed to a reserve/future contract after the season and thus became a free agent when his practice squad contract expired.

 Philadelphia Eagles

 On February 14, 2024, Okwara signed with the Philadelphia Eagles.
 He was released on August 26.

 Arizona Cardinals

 On August 28, 2024, Okwara was signed to the Arizona Cardinals practice squad.
 He was promoted to the active roster on September 11.

 Cleveland Browns

 On April 14, 2025, Okwara signed with the Cleveland Browns.
 He was released on August 26 as part of final roster cuts and re-signed to the practice squad the next day.

+On March 18, 2026, Okwara re-signed with the Browns.

+On August 31, 2026, one day after making the 53 man roster, Okwara was waived by the Browns.